 At Serling & Abramson, PC, we specialize in asbestos litigation and represent victims suffering from mesothelioma, lung cancer, and other asbestos-related illnesses.
 Explore the following pages to learn more about these topics in depth.

 People can come into contact with asbestos in their homes, communities, or at work.
 When asbestos-containing products are disturbed, tiny fibers are sent into the air.
 If these fibers are inhaled, they can become lodged in the lungs.
-The body cannot get rid of these fibers, which can eventually cause inflammation, scarring, breathing difficulties, and health problems.
+The body cannot expel these fibers, which can eventually cause inflammation, scarring, breathing difficulties, and various cancers, including mesothelioma, which is most always fatal..

 How Asbestos Exposure Can Lead to Mesothelioma

 Approximately 70% to 90% of patients who develop mesothelioma, an incurable type of cancer, have some prior asbestos exposure commonly through work.
-Mesothelioma cases tend to come from those working near or in shipyards and plants that produce asbestos products.
+Mesothelioma cases tend to come from those workers who have been exposed to the deadly products while working in shipyards, plants, or steel mills.

 In the United States, approximately 2,000 to 3,000 cases of mesothelioma are diagnosed annually.
 Before regulations concerning asbestos were established, workers carried home asbestos fibers on their clothing, exposing their family members as well.
 In addition, those living or working near asbestos-related operations can be exposed to asbestos released into the environment.